Weegham Park to Wrigley Field

 The Year 1956

-a experiment that failed after one season
+a experiment that failed before the season over

 Ground-Keeper Bobby Dorr Dies